Did you know?

 Sea otters have a strong social bond and are known to hold hands while they sleep to stay together.
 Males have several female partners that are often members of their friendly social groupings.

 Male sea otters can be aggressive when it comes to mating.
-They typically grasp the female, bite down on her nose and hold on.
+They typically grasp the female, bite down on her nose, and hold on.
 This often results in a few injuries.

+Females give birth to a single pup after a gestation period of between four and 12 months.
 Pups are born weighing around 1.4 to 2.3 kilograms, and twins occur in 2% of births.
 The young ones are completely dependent on their mothers for survival.

 Threats

-Sea otters are vulnerable to several threats, including habitat loss, oil spills, diseases, ocean acidification, and predation by killer sharks, especially in the North, and whales.
 They are also at risk of being caught in fishing gear, which can lead to injury or death.
 In addition, sea otters face competition for food and habitat from other marine species.

-Facts About the Sea Otter
+10 More Amazing Facts About Sea Otter

-- Sea otters have the densest fur of any mammal, with up to 1 million hairs per square inch.
+1. Sea otters have the densest fur of any mammal, with up to 1 million hairs per square inch.

-- They are excellent swimmers and divers and can hold their breath for up to 5 minutes.
+4. They are excellent swimmers and divers and can hold their breath for up to 5 minutes.

-- They are social animals and often live in groups called rafts.
+6. They are social animals and often live in groups called rafts.

-- Sea otters play an important role in their ecosystem by eating marine invertebrates that can harm kelp forests.
+7. Sea otters play an important role in their ecosystem by eating marine invertebrates that can harm kelp forests.

-- Sea otters were nearly hunted to extinction for their valuable fur, but their populations have recovered thanks to conservation efforts.
+8. They were nearly hunted to extinction for their valuable fur, but their populations have recovered thanks to conservation efforts.

 FAQs